 Each of the following companies is regulated under the Local Authorities (Companies) Order 1995, by virtue of the Council's interest and any other interest held by other local authorities.
-Copies of the accounts of the Council's associated companies disclosed are available from Companies House.

 Beaconsfield High School (Superturf) Ltd

 This Company Limited by Guarantee, with no share capital, is wholly owned by Beaconsfield High School, a charity.
 In the event of a winding up of the company the liability of each member is limited to £1.
 The latest accounts show that as at 31 March 2012 the company's net assets were £30k (2010/11 £40k).
 The principal activity of the company is the provision of sports facilities for hockey, tennis and netball.